 - Can I keep doing my usual activities?

 - What symptoms should prompt me to call you or go to the hospital?

 - Do you know what caused my miscarriage?

-- What are my chances for a successful future pregnancy?
+- What are my chances for a successful pregnancy in the future?

-In addition to the questions you’ve prepared, don’t hesitate to ask other questions during your appointment — especially if you need clarification or you don’t understand something.
+Feel free to ask other questions during your appointment too — especially if you need more information or you don’t understand something.

-What to expect from your health care provider
+What to expect from your doctor

 - When was your last menstrual period?

 - Were you using any form of birth control at the time you likely became pregnant?

 - When did you first notice your symptoms, and how often do you get them?

 - Compared with your heaviest days of menstrual flow, is your bleeding more, less or about the same?